mlopes/marco-lopes.com/articles/_posts/2019/2019-06-04-The-Case-For-Exceptions.md

 # Semantic Dissonance

-I develop a developing a library for idiomatic representation of date and time values in Scala.
+I've been developing a library for idiomatic representation of date and time values in Scala.
 The idea is that it allows representation of these values in a way that is type safe, can be pattern matched, etc.